ptrgags/paper-toaster/README.md

 * `hex_grid` - prints a hexagonal grid pattern
 * `fm_ring` - prints a generative art using frequency modulation and parametric equations.
+* `turtle_dance [options] {natural,square,triangle,fibonacci} A B` - Generates
+    patterns with turtle graphics taking a sequence of numbers and two integers `A` and `B` for modular arithmetic.
+This is a generalization of [This Bridges math art paper](https://archive.bridgesmathart.org/2017/bridges2017-139.pdf)